CityofToronto/bdit_data-sources/volumes/short_term_counting_program/README.md

 The City of Toronto collects ad-hoc traffic volume data for projects and service requests.
 The traffic data collection program serves many internal transportation projects and operations teams for project planning, capital planning, engineering design, project analysis, and operational functions like signal timing.

-The most common traffic studies conducted are the **Turning Movement Count** (TMC) and the **Automated Traffic Recorder** (ATR) count.
+The most common traffic studies conducted are the **Turning Movement Count** (TMC) and the **Midblock Speed-Volume-Classification (SVC)** count (previously known as the **Automated Traffic Recorder** (ATR) count).
 TMCs observe movements of motor vehicle, bicycle, and pedestrian volumes at intersections.
-ATRs observe volumes, speeds, and vehicle classification of motor vehicles travelling along a section of road.
+SVCs observe volumes, speeds, and vehicle classification of motor vehicles travelling along a section of road.

 Other studies include pedestrian delay and classification, pedestrian crossover observation, stop-sign compliance, queue-delay, cordon count, and radar speed studies.